1006 Absence from Work

 -

-The employee may request and be granted an authorized (regular) or contingent leave of absence without pay.
+The employee may be placed on an authorized (regular) or contingent leave of absence without pay..

 -